Speicherstadt

 – 170,000 sqm warehouse and showroom use

-– 30,000 sqm culture and events
+– 30,000 sqm Culture and Events

-– as well as the multi-storey car park with approx. 20,000 sqm.
+– and the multi-storey car park with approx. 20,000 sqm.

 Bridges of the Speicherstadt: